stcline/RPi_Lab-Comparing_Sensors/README.md

   `sudo python3 setup.py install`

-4. Change the working directory back to the cloned project:
+- Change the working directory back to the cloned project and run the last script.

   `cd /home/pi/Raspberry-Pi-Servo-Control`

   `sudo python3 humiture.py`

-- Compare the results of the three prototypes.
+4. Compare the results of the three prototypes.

 # Finish the lesson using the DHT11 tutorial and test everything out.